joinsherpa/coding-challenge-fullstack/README.md

 - **Documentation**: do you have documentation for your API?
 - **Errors**: how does your app handle errors (expected and unexpected)?

+## A note on AI

+If you want to use AI, it is totally fine (we use it too...), we just want to know so we can ask questions about what worked, what didn't and how you would use it going forward.

 ## Out of Scope Topics